 For information, since 1998 Canada’s central bank has not intervened in Canadian currency.
 This is because the government decides that intervention is very ineffective.

 For the past 20 years, Canada has experienced fairly strong growth conditions.
 As early as the 90s, and also 2009 Canada has been in recession.
 Canada is also a country that often has high inflation.
 But the excellent fiscal policy and the state of the account that is indeed running and continue to improve make this country can overcome everything.

 A trader should be able to analyze the situation of a Canadian country or a country where the currency is traded.
 It is important for traders to give consideration to Canadian exposure to a commodity.

-As a trader, you also need to understand strong links between Canada and the United States.
-These two countries are countries that have counted the interdependence in import export activities.
+As a trader, you also need to understand the strong links between Canada and the United States.
+These two countries are countries that have counted the interdependence in import-export activities.
 Traders using the Canadian dollar should be able to monitor the extent to which economic and political developments are taking place in both countries.

 The Effect of Oil Prices With Canadian Dollars